 Often the console op will be concentrating on getting cues right or will be 'riding' various lamps as performers move around the set.
 Thus it is up to the LD to look for details that might only be noticed by the director later when the show is being edited.
 Perhaps equally important - the LD has to cope with equipment failures or with mistakes made by operators and make the appropriate decision.
 Occasionally, it is best to let a minor error pass but sometimes the LD has to let the director know that there is a problem and advise accordingly.
 This can be quite stressful as the last thing a director wants is to be held up because a bulb has blown or a follow spot operator chopped off the star's feet (or worse, head!)

-I have also had problems occasionally on outside broadcasts, where one or two operators don't seem to understand the difference between racking cameras for a stage that is lit and a football match that isn't.
+I have also had problems once or twice on outside broadcasts, where one operator didn't seem to understand the difference between racking cameras for a stage that is lit and a football match that isn't.
 Don't misunderstand me - most OB vision controllers are excellent and would be horrified to see the work of the few that aren't.
 However, part of the problem is that OB units divide the camera racking between two or even three operators.
 You may have one who is very good but another who may be an excellent engineer but frankly has little idea what a good picture looks like.
 Thus cutting between cameras can reveal some alarming variations!
+Fortunately, this is now very rare.

 Finally - one of the most enjoyable aspects to an LD's job is grading.
 This happens with most sitcoms, sketch shows and dramas these days.
 Grading can be done on several different types of machine, some more sophisticated than others.
-Occasionally a very basic grade is done by the VT editor but proper grading is carried out by a specialist called a 'colourist' on a dedicated machine such as the Pogle, Baselight, Finalizer or Nucoder.
+Occasionally a very basic grade is done by the VT editor but proper grading is carried out by a specialist called a colourist on a sophisticated, very expensive machine in a grading suite.

 The edited programme is run through and all the cuts are logged in the machine.
 Then each scene is gone through, shot by shot.
 An overall look for the scene is established - indeed, the whole show may be given a specific visual mood.
 It can be made to look warmer, cooler, more or less contrasty or more or less saturated with colour.
 An overall tint might be established.
 Individual shots are matched as they may be from different takes - or whoever was racking the cameras might even (this obviously never happens) have missed a shot.